frederikseersholm/blast_getLCA/README.md

 bash prepare_getLCA_script.sh
 ```
 #### 3) Run the script on the supplied test blast-file, modified for the blast_getLCA algorithm
+Please make sure that you are using python 2.7 for this step.
+This can be specified by calling 'python2.7' instead of just 'python'.
 ```
 python blast_getLCA.py test.taxid.blast
 ```